Best Honey for BBQ and Grilling

 Buckwheat Honey

-Bold, malty, almost molasses-like flavor creates intensely flavored BBQ sauces with complexity you cannot get from any other sweetener.
+Bold, malty, almost molasses-like flavor creates intensely flavored BBQ sauces with complexity no other sweetener delivers.
+ORAC 16,000+ antioxidants and high phenolic content.
 Stands up to heavy hickory and mesquite smoke.
-Creates a deep mahogany color on glazed meats that looks spectacular.
+Creates a deep mahogany color on glazed meats that looks spectacular at cookouts.

 #3